ralphv/aprs-wtsapp/README.md

 ## How to use it

 The simplest use case is to send an APRS message to the destination `WTSAPP` with a message starting with the `@` sign, followed by the phone number, then a space and followed by the message.
+It is best to use the number in international format (starting with + sign) otherwise it will be assumed it is a US based number.
+Numbers can have dashes as well.

 __Example__

 ```
     To: WTSAPP
-    Message: @123-456-7890 this is my message.
+    Message: @+123-456-7890 this is my message.
 ```

 The following commands are also available.
 Commands start with the `#` sign